nikitakabanin/booking-teacher/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Do next

+Page for available booking from different mentors for every one create card with times and possible lesson types

+## Then

+Split feature for different roles: client - book and cancel, mentor - open and close bookings